pstiasny/VITABS/doc/index.md

 `o`.
 Press `O` to do the same before the selected bar.

 ### The insert mode
-After you used of the the above commands, the editor will switch to the insert mode.
+After you used one of the the above commands, the editor will switch to the insert mode.
 This is indicated in the status line by the following message

     -- INSERT --

-Now you can enter new notes and modify selected chord.
+Now you can enter new notes and modify the selected chord.
 Use up/down arrow keys to move between the strings.
 Enter fret numbers using the usual number keys.
 Press `delete` to remove the number from the current string.

 Pressing the right arrow will insert another empty chord after the cursor and move to it.
 If you instead want to edit one of the existing chords, exit